logc/hello.py/README.md

     venv
     EOF

-## Run unit tests
+## Run tests

-Before and after you change any source code, you should run the unit tests to check that everything is working.
+Before and after you change any source code, you should run all tests to check that everything is working.

     (venv) $ python setup.py test